Luthey-Schulten-Lab/SummerSchool_2025/DNA/README.md

 At one level even deeper, LAMMPS uses Kokkos, a library that lets the same LAMMPS code run efficiently on different types of hardware, like AMD and NVIDIA GPUs.
 In our case, Kokkos lets us perform the force calculations for the energy minimizations and Brownian dynamics on the GPU.
 Running on the GPU is around an order of magnitude faster than running on the CPU, and some GPUs can be much faster than others - for example, the A100 GPUs on Delta are around 2.5 times as fast as the RTX A5000 GPUs on my office desktop computer.

-## 2. Setting up and running your simulation on Delta
+## 2. Setting up submitting your job to Delta
 In this section, we will log on to Delta and launch a container which has btree_chromo and LAMMPS already installed.
 Then, we will start running a simulation of the minimal cell chromosome.

 > [!NOTE]